Road transport and highways sector has maximum number of delayed projects: Govt report

 The report showed that a 500 MW Prototype Fast Breeder Reactor being constructed by Bharatiya Nabhikiya Vidyut Nigam Ltd (BHAVINI) is the most delayed project.
 It is delayed by 168 months.

-The second most delayed project is the PARBATI-II hydroelectric project (4X200 MW) of the NHPC, which is delayed by 162 months.
-The third most delayed project is Subansiri Lower hydro electric project (8X250 MW) of NHPC at 155 months.
+The second most delayed project is PARBATI-II hydroelectric project (4X200 MW) of the NHPC, which is delayed by 162 months. the third most delayed project is Subansiri Lower hydroelectric project (8X250 MW) of NHPC at 155 months.